amazon-connect/amazon-connect-streams/Documentation.md

 ```
 Get the unique contactId of this contact.

-### `contact.getOriginalContactId()`
+### `contact.getOriginalContactId()`, `contact.getInitialContactId()`
 ```
 var originalContactId = contact.getOriginalContactId();
+//OR
+var initialContactId = contact.getInitialContactId();
 ```
-Get the original contact id from which this contact was transferred, or none if this is not an internal Connect transfer.
+Get the original (initial) contact id from which this contact was transferred, or none if this is not an internal Connect transfer.
 This is typically a contact owned by another agent, thus this agent will not be able to
 manipulate it.
 It is for reference and association purposes only, and can be used to share
 data between transferred contacts externally if it is linked by originalContactId.
+Note that `getOriginalContactId` is the original Streams API
+name, but it does not match the internal data naming scheme, which is `initialContactId`, so we added an alias for the same method called
+`getInitialContactId`.

 ### `contact.getType()`
 ```